adamhenson/algorithms-and-data-structures-with-typescript/README.md

 npm run test
 ```

-# Contributions are Welcome
+# Contributions

+Contributions are welcome.
 To contribute feel free to open a PR!